Kalkihe/Deminder/Documentation/Use-Cases/UC_Show_subtasks/showSubtaskUsecase.md

 ## 5.2 Managing failure

-Display a notification, saying that and why (if possible) the managing failed.
+Display a notification, saying that and why (if possible) displaying the subtask failed.

 # 6. Extension Points